Le Do Nghiem

 Best Practices

-3. Avoid Service Locator: Don't inject IServiceProvider unless absolutely necessary.
+3. Avoid service locator — don't inject IServiceProvider unless you must.
 Prefer constructor injection.

 public UserService(IUserRepository userRepository)